 Avoid Blindly Following Software Development Life-Cycle (SDLC) Best Practices

 Use only those practices which deliver on increased efficiencies.
 Process development is not software development.
 Process development, though thoroughly taking full advantage of the various components and services flowing out of SDLC, does NOT do SDLC.
 Process is exempt – reason is that once a process requires, for example, full QA support, it’s slipped into application “mode”.
 Meaning that your team has fallen into the practice of building-out point solutions as apposed to business process models.
-A process is not an application.
+A process (or process modeling) is not an application.

 Measure Process Construction On Its Own Terms